 That’s all Dadier quotes, but the rest of the speech goes on in that vein, encouraging the men to “Disguise fair nature with hard-favour’d rage.”
 Warneke notes that the speech is apt for the job, and Dadier is hired.
 When Dadier asks about the discipline problem in the school, Warneke bristles at the suggestion, saying there is no discipline problem.

 Dadier goes to meet the other teachers, who have collected in the gymnasium, one of whom is Jim Murdock (Louis Calhern).
 His twelve years of teaching at that school have dispelled any illusions he might once have had about education.
 He is now the school cynic.
 We see him idly hitting a punching bag, saying he’s getting ready for the fall term.
 One of the other teachers sneers at Principal Warneke’s denial that there is a discipline problem at the school, to which Murdock replies that there is no discipline problem at Alcatraz either.
 Another new teacher suggests instilling obedience in these students with a ruler, reminding us of the one Warneke was holding, but Murdock says if you try that on one of these students, he’ll take the ruler away from you and beat you to death with it.
-When one teacher suggests the possibility of teaching in an all-girls school, Murdock advises him to think of those twenty-year jail sentences that go with it.
-Apparently, he has as low an opinion of the moral character of the faculty, including himself, as he does the students.
+When one teacher suggests the possibility of teaching in an all-girls school as a safer alternative, Murdock advises him to think of those twenty-year jail sentences that go with it.
+He apparently has a dim view of any man’s ability to resist the advances that would inevitably be made by those love-starved girls.

-As Dadier looks over the classroom he will be teaching in, he meets Josh Edwards, the exact opposite of Murdock.
+As Dadier looks over the classroom he will be teaching in, he meets Josh Edwards, his opposite in terms of the masculine-feminine dimension.
+For one thing, his name tells us he is Anglo-Saxon, not French.
+For another, he teaches mathematics.
+Again, things may be different now, but in the 1950s, most mathematics teachers in high school were men, just as most English teachers were women.
+Finally, his reference to landing in Salerno tells us he was in the army during the war, as opposed to Dadier’s being in the navy.
+And yet, he comes across as weak.
 He is naïve, idealistic, and excited about teaching the students he just knows will be eager to learn.
 We feel a sense of dread, knowing that he is doomed.
 And indeed, he is foolish enough to bring in his irreplaceable collection of swing records to play for the students, being sure they will enjoy them.
 In a way, he is right.
-They really enjoyed whirling the records around the room, smashing them into pieces.
+They really enjoy it when Artie West starts whirling the records around the room, smashing them into pieces.

 When school begins the next Monday, everyone assembles in the auditorium.
 At the microphone is Mr. Halloran (Emile Meyer), the one teacher in the school that seems to belong there.
 He comes across as being so tough that none of the students would dare mess with him.
 To get things started in that noisy room, he yells, “Shut up!”
 And when he says “first,” he pronounces it \foist\.
 The joke is that he is the one that teaches public speaking.
 But in that school, that is just the kind of public speaking that is needed.

-Dadier escorts the students in his homeroom class, making the mistake of giving them orders, like, “No talking,” that they know they can flout with impunity.
+Dadier escorts the students in his homeroom class to the classroom, making the mistake of giving them orders, like, “No talking,” that they know they can flout with impunity.
 Halloran would have yelled, “Shut up!” but Dadier is no Halloran.
 A teenager of slender build comes out of the restroom with tears coming down his face.
 When Dadier asks him what the problem is, he looks at all the toughs standing around and says, “Nothing.”
 Dadier decides to go into the restroom to see what is going on.
-Just before he walks in the door, we hear Gregory Miller (Sidney Poitier) asking another guy why he made the kid cry, so we know he is the good guy in this school.
-But Dadier doesn’t know it yet, and he has an ambivalent attitude to Miller, not being sure what to make of him.
-But he has no ambivalence about Artie West, with whom Dadier shares an increasing mutual animosity.
+Just before he walks in the door, we hear Gregory Miller (Sidney Poitier) asking another guy why he made the kid cry, so we know Miller is the good guy in this school.
+But Dadier doesn’t know it yet, and he has an ambivalent attitude toward Miller, not being sure what to make of him.
+He has no ambivalence about Artie West, however, with whom he shares an increasing mutual animosity.